 "Mean, angry, narrow-minded and judgmental people are bad, and whatever they believe is instantly invalidated by the fact that they are judgmental, narrow-minded, angry and mean.
 I get to decide if, and when, they are mean, angry, narrow-minded and judgmental."

 Once you're safely in this loop you won't need to carefully consider the truth claims of another believer with their precious little Bible verses.
 And, thankfully, you'll never have to learn anything about the theology and creeds that have been passed down for almost two thousand years.
 Remember, there are still old-fashioned Christians who believe in the inerrancy of Scripture, and they are mean, angry, narrow-minded and judgmental.
 These dinosaurs want to conduct church the same old way and cling to antiquated beliefs that are out of step with today's social climate.
 You can easily ignore these people if you're "in the loop."
-Before you know it, you will have completely dehumanized them and-best of all-you'll never even realize that you've been the judgmental one all along!
+Before you know it, you will have completely dehumanized them and it won't even faze you that you've been the judgmental one all along!

 To follow step two, say something like this: "That may be true for you, but it's not true for me."
 In days of old, this was only used for superficial matters, like one's preference of Mary Ann over Ginger.
 But nowadays this simplistic catch phrase serves a vital new purpose: it enables anyone to ignore God's Word with impunity.
 It used to be that a Christian couldn't just go around rearranging and reinterpreting the Bible, but now it's easy!
 You may substitute similar catch phrases like "I just feel like it's not wrong for me" or you can even quote that great Bible verse: "What is truth? asked Pilate..."